-When you've been injured on the job, you may wonder when, or even if, you should seek legal help with a workers' compensation claim.
-The short answer is that a Sarasota workers' compensation lawyer can be a huge help in every stage of the claim process, and might be indispensable if your claim is denied.
+When you've been injured on the job in Sarasota, you may wonder when, or even if, you should seek legal help with a workers' compensation claim.
+The short answer is that a Sarasota workers' compensation lawyer can be a huge asset in every stage of the claim process and might be indispensable if your claim is questioned, delayed, or denied.

 Workplace Injuries By the Numbers